-A therapeutic/care farm utilizes the healing powers of animals, plants, nature, and each other to promote compassion, cooperation and connection.
-Working with therapy and rescued animals, utilizing various senses to experience the aspects of nature and to develop the confidence to connect.
+A therapeutic care farm uses the healing powers of animals, plants, nature, and each other to promote compassion, connection, enjoyment with education.

 What is a care farm?

-Therapeutic/care farming is the use of farming practices to create an environment where people can come and reconnect to the earth, animals, nature, and themselves.
+Therapeutic care farming is the use of farming practices to create an environment where people reconnect to the earth, animals, nature, and themselves.
 It is a farm where plants, animals and people live in harmony with nature, doing what we do as natural creatures.
 While there is human intervention, we try and do things as natural as possible.
-We plant and harvest the lavender, fruits and vegetables, but we do it all in harmony with nature using organic and natural principles.
-All our animals, most rescued, will get to live natural lives and to express their natural behaviors.
+We plant and harvest the lavender, fruits and vegetables, and we do it using organic and natural principles.
+All our animals, will get to live out their natural lives while we enjoy their natural behaviors.

 What types of therapy does a care farm provide?